Adaptive time delay based control of non-collocated oscillatory systems: Non-collocated fourth-order system

 written in Laplace domain with the complex variable $s$.
-The relative displacement of the passive load is measured remotely by an inductive distance sensor, which has $\pm 12$ $\mu m$ nominal repeatability and a relatively large level of noise.
-The latter is due to the contactless measurement and dynamic misalignments of the moving body with respect to the inductive field cone of the sensor.
-Recall that there is no bearing for the load mass which is, this way, constituting a free-hanging body.
+The relative displacement of the passive load is measured by an inductive distance sensor, which has $\pm 12$ $\mu m$ nominal repeatability and a relatively large level of noise.
+The latter is due to a contactless measurement and dynamic misalignments of the moving body with respect to the inductive field-cone of the sensor.
+Here we recall that there is no bearing for the load mass which is, this way, constituting a free-hanging body, see Fig. \ref{fig:2}.
 Further details about the experimental system can be looked in \cite{ruderman2022,ruderman23}.